corupta/cmpe462-machine-learning-assignments/assignment1/Readme.md

 ## Part 2

-* Implemented closed form solution, so there will not be any loss over iterations graphs.
+Implemented closed form solution, so there will not be any loss over iterations graphs.

-* Chose to apply 5-fold cross validation, this can be changed via the global variable, `PART2_S_FOLD_S_VALUE`
+Chose to apply 5-fold cross validation, this can be changed via the global variable, `PART2_S_FOLD_S_VALUE`

-* Created a few supplementary graphs in order to get a better grasp of how well it predicts, and which lambda value to choose.
+Created a few supplementary graphs in order to get a better grasp of how well it predicts, and which lambda value to choose.

-* Timing includes cross validation, but none of the extra-supplementary graph generations.
+Timing includes cross validation, but none of the extra-supplementary graph generations.

-* Set `PART2_PLOT_PREDICTIONS=True` to create `part2_stepN_predictions.png` which
+Set `PART2_PLOT_PREDICTIONS=True` to create `part2_stepN_predictions.png` which
 shows predictions vs actual target values for each sample.

-* Set `PART2_PLOT_LAMBDA_VALUES=True` to create `part2_stepN_regularization.png`
+Set `PART2_PLOT_LAMBDA_VALUES=True` to create `part2_stepN_regularization.png`
 a graph of training & testing results (root mean square errors) over varying ln-lambda value.
 This will be same for step2 and step3 as expected, because they are only varied by regularization.

-* Chosen the lambda value for regularization as `e^-10` yet it is neither beneficial nor harmful, as it seems.
+Chosen the lambda value for regularization as `e^-10` yet it is neither beneficial nor harmful, as it seems.

-* When we choose to do 2-fold cross validation instead, regularization becomes useful because of tolerating the lack of many training values causing over-fitting.
+When we choose to do 2-fold cross validation instead, regularization becomes useful because of tolerating the lack of many training values causing over-fitting.
 But such analysis is out of this report's scope.
 If interested, one can set `PART2_S_FOLD_S_VALUE=2` and `PART2_PLOT_LAMBDA_VALUES=True` and run the program on part2, and check out the generated graph, `part2_stepN_regularization.png`.

+\
+\
+\
+\
+\
+&nbsp;

 ### Step 1
 ```